-- In a small bowl, sift together the 2 cups flour, ½ teaspoon baking powder, and ½ teaspoon salt.
+- In a small bowl, sift together the 2 cups flour, ½ teaspoon baking soda, and ½ teaspoon salt.
 Set aside.

 - In a large bowl, cream together ¾ cup melted butter, 1 cup brown sugar, and ½ cup white sugar.